• About

 Joining a Train Car Party

-You can’t beat a train party, but yet, beware of young males bellowing out Bob Dylan songs whilst strumming the same chords on their acoustic guitar.
+You can’t beat a train party, but beware of young males bellowing out Bob Dylan songs whilst strumming the same chords on their acoustic guitars.

 Taking a High-Speed Train